 Visit my other site, For The Wing, for all things chicken-wing!

+Buffalo sauce-injected wings.
+Yep, you read that correctly!
 Oh how many thousands of wings have I eaten?
 I sure do love my wings.
 But you know, maybe a little something was missing.
 Once you get inside the wing, well, there’s just chicken.
 Good tasty moist chicken, sure.
 But no sauce.
-What if instead of tossing my wings with sauce I injected them with it instead?
+What if instead of tossing my wings with sauce I injected them with it instead, kinda like injecting a pork shoulder?
 So I did.
 Buffalo sauce-injected wings are crazy good and fantastically different.
 Crispy skin on the outside with a burst of wing sauce in the middle.
 No lame wings here.

 I really enjoyed these Buffalo-sauce injected wings.
 It’s like I get the best of all the tastes.
 I get to enjoy my wing seasoning.
 None of it is diluted after the wing has been covered in sauce.
 And I get my wing sauce, and lots of it.
 I didn’t end up with a lake of sauce at the bottom of my plate.
 It was definitely a chicken wing win, and a real attention-getter at a party.